Master of Science in Counseling, Clinical Mental Health Concentration

 This degree qualifies you to earn professional counseling licensure (LPC) in Ohio (https://cswmft.ohio.gov/) by taking the National Counseling Exam (NCE).
 Licensure and certification requirements vary from state to state, and we have not determined if this program meets educational requirements outside of Ohio.
 If you are planning to pursue professional licensure or certification in a state other than Ohio, please contact the appropriate licensing entity in that state to seek information and guidance regarding that state’s licensure or certification requirements.

-In 2022-23, there were 30 graduates of Wright State University's Clinical Mental Health Counseling program.
+In the 2024-25 academic year, there were 34 graduates of Wright State University's Clinical Mental Health Counseling program.
 Our graduates consistently achieve high pass rates on licensing examinations.
-The pass rate for graduates taking the NCE examination in the 2022-23 school year was 86 percent on their first attempt and 100 percent for those who took the test a second time.
-Of the 30 students who graduated, 72 percent graduated from the program in the expected time period (within 3 years), and 100 percent of those program graduates responding to surveys were employed in the field within six months of graduation.
+The pass rate for graduates taking the NCE examination in the 2024-25 academic year was roughly 90 percent on their first attempt and 100 percent for those who took the test a second time.
+Of the 34 students who graduated, 56 percent graduated from the program in the expected time period (within 3 years) and 100 percent of those program graduates responding to surveys were employed in the field within six months of graduation.

 *Represents the percentage of students that graduated within the 3-year expected time frame.
-Many students who exceed this time frame did so due to the pandemic and/or balancing full-time jobs, family responsibilities.
-Our program does not require students to attend full-time and many elect to be enrolled part time which will require more semesters to graduate.
+Many students who exceed this time frame did so due to attending graduate school on a part-time basis (part time students take between 1 and 4 courses/ 3-12 credit hours) to balance full-time jobs, family responsibilities, and other priorities.
+Our program does not require students to attend full-time, and many students elect to be enrolled part time which will require more semesters to graduate.

-**Represents the percentage of students who were employed in the field within 6 months of their graduation.
+**Represents the percentage of students who were employed in the field within six months of their graduation.

 Contact Information